“We enforce our clients’ rights vigorously and with integrity.”

 - United States Courts of Appeals for the Fourth, Eleventh and Federal Circuits

-- United States District Courts for the Northern, Middle and Southern Districts of Georgia
+- United States District Courts for the Northern and Middle Districts of Georgia

 - United States District Court for the Eastern District of Wisconsin